Welcome!

-THE SHOW REMAINED ON VIEW AT The Synagogue Space For Visual and Performing Arts at 108 East First Street across from Katz's Deli on the Lower East Side of Manhattan, NYC, USA THROUGH JULY 6, 1996.
-The physical show is over now but it continues in this cyberspace exhibition which will continue to grow as a work in progress.
+THE ONE WORLD POSTAL ART SHOW opened June 6, 1996 and remained on view at The Synagogue Space For Visual and Performing Arts at 108 East First Street across from Katz's Deli on the Lower East Side of Manhattan, NYC, USA THROUGH JULY 6, 1996.
+The physical show is over now but it lives in this cyberspace exhibition which continues to grow as a work in progress.
+THE ONE WORLD POSTAL ART SHOW was one of the very first mail art shows to be documented on the Internet.

 See pictures from the opening of the One World Postal Art Show.